 The third of our supply chain cost reduction techniques is to take note of your customers and their demands.
 By regularly monitoring ordering patterns, you can spot trends that will enable you to identify areas of your current supply chain that need to be tweaked.

-For example, you may find that patterns will change from month to month, or season to season, and then use this information to make more data-driven ordering decisions. ebook mobile banner
+For example, you may find that patterns will change from month to month, or season to season, and then use this information to make more data-driven ordering decisions.

-Make Use of Space
+Make Better Use of Space

 Track Performance